vinodjain14/LRUCache/README.md

 $make
 $./LRUCache (it will create a LRU.db file to store the data on persistent and LRUCahe executable to run the application)

+$make clean - It removes all .o files, exe file and db file.